HomeOfVapourSynthEvolution/VapourSynth-IT/README.md

 - Original plugin: IT 0.051 by thejam79
 - Original plugin: IT_YV12 v0.1.03 by minamina
-- Original modify: 64bit/8k mod by anonymous from (avisynth64bitplugin)
+- Original modify: 64bit/8k mod by poodle from (avisynth64bitplugin)
 - All credits go to them.

 ## License